 Benefits of Pickling

 Pickled ginger is made by exposing thin slices of young ginger to a pickling solution, a blend of vinegar, sugar and salt.
 Traditionally, kombu, a dried seaweed, is also used to provide extra flavor.
-Because pickled ginger has a high vinegar content -- which is what gives it its sour taste -- it may help reduce body weight as well as overall body fat.
-A study in a 2009 issue of “Bioscience, Biotechnology and Biochemistry” found that including vinegar regularly in the diet led to lower overall body weight, a smaller waist circumference and less overall body fat.
-However, as the study used a 15-milliliter vinegar supplement per day, more than is commonly found in a serving of pickled ginger, pickled ginger alone may not produce the same effects.
+Because pickled ginger has a high vinegar content — which is what gives it its sour taste — it may help reduce body weight as well as overall body fat.
+A study in a 2009 issue of "Bioscience, Biotechnology and Biochemistry" found that including vinegar regularly in the diet led to lower overall body weight, a smaller waist circumference and less overall body fat.
+However, as the study used a 15-milliliter vinegar supplement per day, more than is commonly found in a serving of pickled ginger, pickled ginger alone may not produce the same effects, but may help you get closer to your weight goals.

 Using Pickled Ginger